Toi Pōneke Arts Centre: 2005-2026

 In July 2006, after its first year of operation, the Wellington Arts Centre was renamed Toi Pōneke, a Māori language phrase for "Art of Wellington".
 Toi Pōneke – Wellington Arts Centre is regularly used by artists, musicians, theatre people, instructors, and producers.

+2026

+In May 2026, Wellington City Council announced that Toi Pōneke was moving to smaller premises in Cable Street and being renamed Toi Aro.